-Brian is a shareholder and currently serves as head of Winstead’s Commercial Litigation Practice Group for the Dallas/Fort Worth area.
+Brian is a shareholder and previously served as head of Winstead’s Commercial Litigation Practice Group for the Dallas/Fort Worth area.

 - Representation of individuals and companies in commercial and business litigation across a wide array of industries.
 He has handled cases involving a variety of contract and business tort claims, such as breach of contract, fraud, breach of fiduciary duty, tortious interference, negligence, malpractice, defamation, conversion, civil RICO violations, antitrust, conspiracy, and other legal theories.

 - Regular representation of financial institutions, including banks, mortgage companies, servicers, and other lenders, in all aspects of loan enforcement and collection, including workouts, real property foreclosures, personal property foreclosures, suits on notes, suits on guaranties, and various other contract, tort, and statutory claims.
 He has also defended numerous financial institutions against “lender liability” counterclaims.

 - Landlord-tenant litigation on both sides of the docket involving retail, office, industrial, and health-care related properties, including forcible detainer actions (i.e., evictions) and other cases involving nonpayment of rent, abandonment of premises, abandonment of personal property, trespass, and other legal theories.